surfstudio/SurfAndroidStandard/easyadapter/lib-easyadapter/README.md

 `DiffUtil` is used to determine which elements were changed and when we should re-render them.
 Each element has two fields for such determination, see `ItemInfo`.

+`ItemInfo` is used internally and its content is initialized using `getItemId` and `getItemHash` methods of `BaseItemController`:
 * `id` must be unique and constant for each element in order to be different.
 * `hash` is calculated internally and is based on content, see `BaseItemController.getItemHash`.

+In most cases you only need to implement `getItemId` for your `BaseItemController` implementation.

 `hash` and `id` have `Object` type to avoid possible collisions and achieve more flexibility.